aviaviavi/git-stashout/README.md

 # git-stashout

-A custom git command to automatically manage a per-branch stash so you can easily switch between branches without having to either make WIP commits every time or manually stash and pop your changes.
+A custom `git checkout` command to automatically manage a per-branch stash so you can easily switch between branches without having to either make WIP commits every time or manually stash and pop your changes.

 If you often find yourself working on multiple branches and switching between them, you might be familiar with a workflow such as: